The Global History of Hemp as Told by Bluebird Botanicals

-To kick off this celebratory and educational week, we feel it’s important to fully understand where hemp has been, where it is now, and where it is going.
+As a CBD company that owes our entire business to the power of hemp, we feel it’s important to fully understand where hemp has been, where it is now, and where it's going.
 Let’s start by taking a deep dive into the rich, global history of hemp...beginning 10,000 years ago.

 Origins of hemp - 8,000 B.C.E. to 0

 Hemp is one of the oldest known human agricultural crops.
 Archaeologists found a hemp cloth from Mesopotamia that dates back to at least 8,000 B.C.E.
 The plant was used extensively by the earliest human civilizations for a variety of purposes, primarily for food, clothing, rope, paper, and ceremonial practices.